-HARPS-N_ech acq thosimult for simultaneous Th exposures

-HARPN_ech_acq wavesimult for simultaneous Fabry-Perot exposures

-HARPN_ech_acq objA for fibre spectroscopy (no sky) HARPN_ech_acq objAB for fibre spectroscopy (with sky)

-HARPN_ech_acq eff for fibre spectroscopy (sky in both fibers)
+HARPS-N_ech acq thosimult for simultaneous Th exposures HARPN_ech_acq wavesimult for simultaneous Fabry-Perot exposures HARPN_ech_acq objA for fibre spectroscopy (no sky) HARPN_ech_acq objAB for fibre spectroscopy (with sky) HARPN_ech_acq eff for fibre spectroscopy (sky in both fibers)

 All the acquisition templates require an initial guess of the RV.
-For optimum RV determination the expected radial velocity of the source should be entered with an accuracy of \approx 2km/s.
-In case the RV value is not known the value "-99999" will start an iterative process which will stop once the input and the output RVs differ by less than 1km/s.
-If RV computation is not desired the RV initial guess should be set to "99999".
+For optimum RV determination the expected radial velocity of the source should be entered with an accuracy of ≈ 2 km/s.